Powerlearnproject/se-assignment-2-introduction-to-software-engineering-msomea/README.md

 3. Requarement specification: This step is used to produce both functional and non functional requiremets for the software

+requirement verification and validation: Verification it refers to set of task that ensures that the software correctly implements a specific function
+Validation it refers to a dirrefent set of task that ensure the software has been buits is traceable to custumer requirements

+Requirement management:  Is the process of analyzing, documenting, tracking, prioritizing and agreeing on the requirement and controlling the communication with the relevant stake holders

 Software Design Principles: